 5. Enjoy Life Semi-Sweet Vegan Chocolate Chips

-This is the most effective mass-melting vegan chocolate in the marketplace.
+This is the most effective mass-melting vegan chocolate you can buy.

 This choice is semi-sweet, but they also offer dark chocolate mini chips.
-Semi-sweet chocolate is around 60% cocoa and contains both milky sweetness and the bitterness of dark chocolate.
+Semi-sweet chocolate is around 60% cocoa and tastes palatable without the bitterness of higher percentage dark chocolate.

 The chocolate comprises three main vegan ingredients: Cane sugar, non-alcoholic chocolate liquor, and non-dairy chocolate butter.

 There are a few points to consider to help you select the best vegan melting chocolate.